 Gesamtkosten (voraussichtlicher Betrag)

-The Bank will assess, for each underlying Framework Loan, whether the Promoter is a private company not subject to EU rules on public procurement or concessions.
-If after this assessment, the EIB were to conclude that the promoter is subject to EU public procurement legislation, then the Bank would require the promoter to ensure that contracts for the implementation of the underlying schemes will be tendered in accordance with the relevant applicable EU procurement legislation as interpreted by the Court of Justice of the EU, with publication of tender notices in the Official Journal of the EU, as and where required.
+The promoter has to ensure that contracts for the implementation of the project have been and will be tendered in accordance with the relevant applicable EU procurement legislation: Directive 2014/25/EU, where applicable, as well as Directive 92/13/EEC, as interpreted by the Court of Justice of the EU, with publication of tender notices in the Official Journal of the EU, as and where required.

 Before financing approval by the Board of Directors, and before loan signature, projects are under appraisal and negotiation.
 The data provided on this page is therefore indicative and cannot be considered to represent official EIB policy (see also the Explanatory notes).